cybozu-go/sabakan/docs/ignition.md

 ### Ignition configuration

 Sabakan generates ignitions from ignition-like template in JSON via REST API.
-This format contains control sequence in in `text.Template` to apply machine's specs.
+This format contains control sequence in `text.Template` to apply machine's specs.
-To render contents in `storage.files.contents.source`, the values is plane text but not URL encoded:
+To render contents in `storage.files.contents.source`, the values is plain text but not URL encoded:

 ```json